Causal evidence for social group sizes from Wikipedia editing data: Introduction

 \section{Introduction}

-Human social groups have a natural hierarchical structure whose layers have very specific values \cite{dunbar6a}.
-These layers represent a harmonic series of optima where information flow round the network is optimised \cite{dunbar13a,dunbar14a}.
-The layers are an emergent property of the frequency with which individuals contact each other \cite{dunbar11a,dunbar12a} and the way this creates a sense of trust through increasing familiarity, the evaluation of cues of community membership (otherwise known as the Seven Pillars of Friendship \cite{dunbar5a}) and the exchange of tokens \cite{dunbar10a,burgesstrust}.
-The base number to this series is a grouping of 5, which corresponds closely to the upper limit of 4 on the number of individuals that can take part in a coherent conversation \cite{dunbar15a,dunbar4a,dunbar8a,dunbar9a,dunbar16a}.
-The limit on conversational group size appears to be set directly by the capacity to manage the mental states, or viewpoints, of other individuals \cite{dunbar8a}.
+Human social groups have a hierarchical structure whose layers have very specific sizes\cite{dunbar6a}.
+They form a harmonic series at which the information flow around a social network is optimized \cite{dunbar13a,dunbar14a}.
+The layers emerge owing to both the interaction frequency with which individuals contact each other \cite{dunbar11a,dunbar12a} and the sense of trust through increasing familiarity\cite{trustsummary}.
+The evaluation of cues for community membership, known as the Seven Pillars of Friendship \cite{dunbar5a}, and the exchange of tokens have previously postulated this \cite{dunbar10a,burgesstrust}.
+The base of the group hierarchy lies at approximately 5 individuals.
+The upper limit at which individuals have been found to take part in a coherent conversation \cite{dunbar15a,dunbar4a,dunbar8a,dunbar9a,dunbar16a} is 4, which appears to be determined by the cost and capacity for humans to manage the mental states or viewpoints of other individuals \cite{dunbar8a}.

+Experiments to scrutinize these notions are notoriously difficult to perform at scale; however, the community structures surrounding Wikipedia have provided us with a serendipitous opportunity for a direct test of these claims, since they gather and publish data in a completely open manner.
+In the course of studying Wikipedia in relation to matters of online trust, we stumbled across a signal in the data concerning the dynamics of groups that we report on here\cite{trustnotes}.

-Wikipedia provides us with an unusual opportunity for a direct test of these claims, since the editing of its pages is, essentially, an online collaboration between large numbers of individuals.
-Wikipedia provides a particularly suitable context for such a test because it is one of the few online platforms that openly shares the histories of editing interactions on its pages.
-About 20\% of these are editorial: performing administrative functions like labelling, fixing citations and correcting spelling, etc..
-Since editors are usually strangers, this allows us to test whether the self-organising principles that structure genuine social groups such as personal social networks also apply to groups of strangers and, by implication, to work-groups.
+Individuals come to the Wikipedia platform with a variety of motivations that ultimately result in the editing of Wiki pages.
+This is a very well documented online process performed by large numbers of individuals, who may or may not be aligned in their intent.
+It is one of the few online platforms or `virtual societies' that openly shares the histories of editing interactions on its pages.
+There are several classes of agent involved in editing.
+About 20\% of changes are made by editorial `bots': these perform administrative functions like labelling, fixing citations and correcting spelling, etc. Such change bots have different tolerances and limits than humans.
+Editors are usually strangers and often appear to other users as confrontational figures.
+This allows us to test whether the self-organizing principles that structure personal social networks also apply to groups of strangers and, by implication, to groups formed for the sole purpose of work.
+Our study seems to show that the emergence of highly predictable group sizes depends entirely on the existence of an initial seed event as an attention attractor, and an accounting of the economics of that attention as part of the phenomenon of trust.